 Here is more on the get-out-the-vote campaign from CBS News:

-Planned Parenthood Action Fund – the campaign arm of Planned Parenthood – boasts that they are deploying 1500 paid staffers and 3,500 volunteers knock on over half a million doors Wisconsin, , , and .
-Thats on top of nearly 250 “Pink Out the Vote” events being planned in the same states.,
+Planned Parenthood Action Fund – the campaign arm of Planned Parenthood – boasts that they are deploying 1500 paid staffers and 3,500 volunteers knock on over half a million doors in New Hampshire, Wisconsin, Pennsylvania, Ohio, Nevada and North Carolina.
+Thats on top of nearly 250 “Pink Out the Vote” events being planned in the same states.

 In addition to the White House race, the memo lists New Hampshire, Pennsylvania, North Carolina, and Nevada’s tight Senate contests as top targets.
 Planned Parenthood says their data team has modeled specific universes of voters motivated by reproductive rights issues.